ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 .. warning:: Never store passwords in plain text.

 The "Vault" feature of Ansible allows you to keep sensitive data such as passwords or keys in encrypted files, rather than as plain text in your playbooks or roles.
 These vault files can then be distributed or placed in source control.
-See :doc:`playbooks_vault` for more information.
+See :ref:`playbooks_vault` for more information.

 Signature-based authentication using certificates